fentouxungui/SeuratExplorer/README.md

 - Supports selection of **cluster resolutions** and reordering clusters

-- Supports adjusting font size and rotation angle of cluster labels, and flipping coordinates
+- Supports adjusting font size, horizontal/vertical justification and rotation angle of cluster labels

 - Supports adjusting the height of group bars

-- Supports adjusting the gap size between groups
+- Supports adjusting the line width of group bars

 - Supports adjusting the font size of gene names